 - Results, conclusions, implications and /or scope for future contributions.

 All abstract submissions must comply with the following:

-When submitting your abstract for individual paper, symposium or table discussion, you will be asked to include or indicate the following:
+When submitting your abstract for individual paper, symposium or a table, you will be asked to include or indicate the following:

 - Title of presentation